peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-an arbitrary-precision decimal number with the same value as this object but with the exponent changed.
+An arbitrary-precision decimal number with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if this object is infinity, if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 <a id="Quantize_int_PeterO_Numbers_ERounding"></a>
 ### Quantize